 \section{Introduction}

-Recently, quantum information technologies attracted great interest, since for certain applications they promise significant advantages compared to conventional technologies.
+Recently, quantum information technologies have attracted great interest, since for certain applications they promise significant advantages compared to conventional technologies.
 One prominent example is Shor's algorithm for finding the prime factors of an integer \cite{Shor07}, which provides an exponential speed-up compared to the best known classical algorithm.
 A major challenge for quantum computers is decoherence, i.e., the unintended interaction of qubits with their environment that leads to a loss of quantum information.
 This calls for powerful quantum error correction schemes.
-Although the noisy codeword cannot be directly observed, syndrome measurements using ancilla qubits can be performed in order to extract information about the errors affecting a quantum system \cite{lidar2013quantum}.
+Although the noisy codeword cannot be observed directly, syndrome measurements can be performed using ancilla qubits to extract information about errors that affect a quantum system \cite{lidar2013quantum}.
 However, the quantum circuits used to extract these syndrome measurements are themselves faulty.
 Thus, one has to deal with both qubit and syndrome measurement errors.

 A straightforward approach to combat syndrome errors is to repeat the syndrome measurements multiple times \cite{shor1996fault}, a process known as Shor's syndrome extraction.
-In Shor's syndrome extraction the number of measurement repetitions has to scale linearly with the code distance in order to achieve fault-tolerance.
-An alternative is relying on so-called single-shot error correction \cite{bombin2015single} which implies carrying out redundant syndrome measurements, which are not necessarily repetitions of the previously carried out measurements, but rather linear combinations thereof \cite{Ashikhmin}.
-Such linear combinations might be subject to a higher measurement uncertainty, but employing them it is sometimes possible to achieve fault tolerance using only a constant number of measurement rounds \cite{bombin2015single}.
+In Shor's syndrome extraction, the number of measurement repetitions has to scale linearly with the code distance in order to achieve fault tolerance.
+An alternative is to rely on so-called single shot error correction \cite{bombin2015single}, which implies carrying out redundant syndrome measurements, which are not necessarily repetitions of previously carried out measurements, but rather linear combinations thereof \cite{Ashikhmin}.

+Such linear combinations might be subject to higher measurement uncertainty, but when employing them, it is sometimes possible to achieve fault tolerance using only a constant number of measurement rounds \cite{bombin2015single}.